greltel/abap-cloud-utilities/README.md

 Every utility is written against the **ABAP for Cloud Development** language version, follows **Clean Core** principles, and consumes **released APIs only**.
-Each one is independent.
-Take the class you need, leave the rest.
+Each one is independent — take the class you need, leave the rest.

 # Prerequisites